lamtonylam/cybersecurity-project-1/README.md

 By using an outdated version of Werkzeug python library, it is vulnerable to a vulnerability "Werkzeug debugger vulnerable to remote execution when interacting with attacker controlled domain" https://github.com/pallets/werkzeug/security/advisories/GHSA-2g68-c3qc-8985

+Exploiting this vulnerability could enable attackers to execute arbitrary code on the server, potentially gaining unauthorized access to sensitive data or further compromising the application.

 Appropriate fix would be to update this dependency in `pyproject.toml` file, which instructs Poetry to get an appropriate version of the dependency.
+Keeping dependencies up-to-date should be a routine part of the development cycle to mitigate risks stemming from vulnerable components.

 To update this: change the Werkzeug version in `pyproject.toml` https://github.com/lamtonylam/cybersecurity-project-1/blob/e7527bf8c394a3f93973442e84bc2960f7422c9c/pyproject.toml#L12 to